malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/football_data_management.rst

 .. _scrape_game_data:

 Scrape game data
 ===========================

 Documentation of the code in *src.data_management.football_data_management.scrape_game_data*, which uses *multiprocessing* and *src.data_management.football_data_management.get_game_data* to scrape all game data from the game urls specified in *bld.out.data.football_files.game_urls.csv*.
 Resulting game dictionaries are combined to a dataframe by matchday ID and saved in *bld.out.data.football_files.matchday_csv*.

 .. automodule:: src.data_management.football_data_management.scrape_game_data
     :members:

 .. _merge_game_files:

 Merge game files
 =================

 Documentation of the code in *src.data_management.football_data_management.merge_game_files*, which merges all matchday CSV files to single combined file.
 In the first step, a list containing all column names in all matchday CSV files is constructed.
-In a next step those files are written line by line to the combined file.
-In the end duplicates are dropped, resulting from transregional leagues, that are presented in multiple matchday files.
+In the next step, those files are written line by line to the combined file.
+In the end, duplicates are dropped resulting from transregional leagues that are presented in multiple matchday files.

 .. automodule:: src.data_management.football_data_management.merge_game_files
     :members:

 .. _get_player_nationality:

 Get player nationality
 ===========================